ethanmb/ethanmb/README.md

 - 🌱 I’m currently learning from: An introduction to statistical learning with applications in Python.

-- 🔭 The lab team I'm apart of researchs: Behavioural Medicine, Temporal Dynamics, Dynamical Systems, with respect to Affect and Physical activity.
+- 🔭 The lab team I'm part of investigates: Behavioural Medicine, Temporal Dynamics with respect to Affect and Physical activity.

 - ⚡ Fun fact: I am a Computer Science dropout who came full circle to fall back in love with programming.